Who are we?

 The First Aid Nursing Yeomanry (Princess Royal’s Volunteer Corps), founded in 1907, is an all-female voluntary organisation which deploys multi-faceted rapid response teams to support civil and military authorities in times of crisis.

-The Corps offers a wealth of new experiences where you can broaden your horizons and enrich your life.
-The training evenings provide a stimulating and motivating environment for members to learn new skills as well as develop old ones.
-Trainers encourage members to participate in all of the training on offer, regardless of ability or experience.
+The Corps offers a wealth of new experiences through which members can broaden their horizons.
+The weekly training evenings provide a stimulating and motivating environment for members to learn new skills as well as develop old ones.
+Our trainers encourage members to participate in all of the training on offer, regardless of ability or experience.